digicatapult/sqnc-documentation/docs/l3/api_flow.md

 }
 ```

-Member A creates `demand_a` by sending a `POST request to /v1/demandA`, including the `id` for the parameters file in the request body.
+Member A creates `demand_a` by sending a `POST /v1/demandA`, including the `id` for the parameters file in the request body.

 Response:
 ```
-{
-  "id": "18f832d2-162f-486c-bbc6-d4c436df0d63",
-  "owner": "Member A",
 {
   "id": "18f832d2-162f-486c-bbc6-d4c436df0d63",
   "owner": "Member A",